sciactive/nephele/packages/nephele-serve/README.md

-# Nephele - Local File Server
+# Nephele Serve - File System Backed WebDAV Server

-Run Nephele WebDAV server to serve local files.
+Run Nephele WebDAV server to serve files from a file system.

 # What is WebDAV